rrauch/sia_vbd/README.md

 - **Content Compression:** Transparently compresses content (`Zstd`) before uploading.
 - **Transactional Writes:** Atomic writes with automatic rollback on failure.
 - **Write-Ahead Logging:** Records transactions in a local, durable `WAL` before being committed to eventual storage.
+- **Caching:** Recently accessed content is cached locally, improving read performance significantly.
+The cache is persistent and survives process restarts.
 - **Crash Tolerant:** Detects when the local, WAL-recorded state is ahead of the committed backend state.
 - **Background Synchronization:** Continuously uploads new data to the backend in the background, allowing fast writes and avoids blocking reads.
+- **Automatic Garbage Collection:** Unreferenced data will be deleted eventually.
 - **Multiple Block Devices and Backends:** Supports multiple block devices, across one or more `renterd` instances.
 - **Single Binary, Single Process:** Delivered as a single, self-contained binary that runs as a single process, making deployment easy and straightforward.